MahmoudAshraf12/MahmoudAshraf12/README.md

 # Mahmoud Ashraf

-#### Flutter Developer and Data Analyst
+#### React Native Developer and Data Analyst
 I’m Mahmoud Ashraf, have more than 1 year in mobile application development using
-Flutter Platform.
+Flutter Platform and React Native.
 A highly resourceful, innovative and competent Flutter Developer with
 extensive experience in layout, design and coding of mobile apps with high-volume and lowlatency applications to high availability and performance specifically in Flutter format.

 ## Skills and experiance

+* React Native
 * ⚡ Dart
 * 📫 Flutter
 * 😄 java